WHAT IS IT WORTH? $$$$

 RCA TK76 portable camera (unknown condition)

-asking price by seller: $2,999 My estimated value: $50 to $150
+unrealistic price: $2,999 actual estimated value: $50 to $150

 RCA TP66 Film Chain